MutualAidz/kairoslux-website/docs/KLW_LLM_COLLAB_PROMPT_v02.md

 “Updating Hero subheadline only.”

-“Rewriting the Path 2 (Design & Decide) section.”
+“Rewriting the Step 2 (Design & Decide) section.”

 Apply edits with discipline